 Skip to Main Content

-If an article has been peer-reviewed, that means an independent group of experts in that subject area have evaluated the research methods used, looked closely at the author's conclusions (including any statistical analysis), and judged them to be good science.
+If an article has been peer-reviewed, that means an independent group of experts in that subject area have evaluated the research methods used in that study, looked closely at the author's conclusions (including any statistical analysis), and judged them to be good science.
 It doesn't mean that the experts liked the article - just that they think its science is solid.

-Peer review is expensive and time-consuming, so usually only scholarly, academic journals use it for research articles.
-If an article in one of those journals has been peer-reviewed, you can trust its Authority and Accuracy.
+Peer review is expensive and time-consuming, so usually only scholarly / academic journals use it for research articles.
+If an article in one of those journals has been peer-reviewed, you can usually * trust that it has been Verified.
+It is also usually a sign that the reviewers accepted the author's Expertise.

 Popular vs. scholarly, academic or peer-reviewed sources